To request your Civil War veteran’s military service records click here: Request Civil War Veteran Military Service Records

 Unfortunately, sailors and marines who fought for the Union do not have the equivalent of the compiled military service record.

 This means that, unlike Army research of individuals from the Civil War period who have the neatly compiled service files, building a complete picture of a Civil War Navy veteran’s time in the service requires a manual search of the available Civil War naval reports.

 Enlistment information for Civil War Navy veterans can be ascertained from ship ‘rendezvous reports’.
 These reports are the naval counterpart of the army’s enlistment register and they essentially provide us with a starting point for picking up the trail of the individual Civil War naval veteran.

-Research of Civil War naval officers is much more convenient since higher ranking personnel actually have military service abstracts which can provide an overview of the officer’s service history.
-The service abstracts document important aspects of the Civil War veteran’s military service such as: ranks, ship assignments, courts martial trials, and injury or death in the service.
+Research of Civil War naval officers is much more convenient since higher-ranking personnel actually have military service abstracts that can provide an overview of the officer’s service history.
+The service abstracts document important aspects of the Civil War veteran’s military service such as ranks, ship assignments, courts-martial trials, and injury or death in the service.
 The Marine Corps was actually part of the Navy Department during the Civil War.
-As with research of Civil War Navy veterans it is often necessary to manually compile a marine’s service details using the Marine Corps muster rolls.
+As with research of Civil War Navy veterans, it is often necessary to manually compile a marine’s service details using the Marine Corps muster rolls.
 Marine Corps muster rolls can show us basic information such as the marine’s enlistment dates, ship assignments, ranks, and injury or death in the service.

 Civil War Pension Index Cards

 The Pension Index Card is a finding aid for military pension files created by the Federal Government.
 The pension index contains military service pension file numbers associated with your Civil War veteran’s pension record.